Burbinox/developer-bible/Backend/SQL/README.md

 - Consistency: This property ensures that the database remains in a consistent state before and after a transaction.
 In other words, a transaction should not leave the database in an inconsistent state where the data violates any constraints or rules.
 - Isolation: This property ensures that each transaction is isolated from other transactions running concurrently on the database.
 Each transaction must execute as if it is the only transaction running on the database, and it should not interfere with the correctness of other concurrent transactions.
 - Durability: This property ensures that the changes made by a committed transaction are permanent and persistent.
 Once a transaction is committed, its changes should be saved and remain in the database even in the event of a system failure or crash.

+## Database Scaling Methods <a name="database_scaling_methods"></a>

+- Read replicas - There is one database for writing and many for reading.
+It allows to speed up read process but it can cause data inconsistency.
+- Sharding - The database is split into more databases.
+Every DB has some part of the data.

 ## Difference between DELETE, DROP and TRUNCATE <a name="difference_between_delete_drop_and_truncate"></a>
 - DELETE deletes a record from table